RedHatSatellite/satellite-clone/man/satellite-clone.md

 --step

-: interactive, confirm each task before running
+:  Interactive, confirm each task before running

+--list-tasks

+:  List tasks that will run in the satellite-clone playbook

 FILES
 =====